Troubleshooting Jobs on Quest

 Check the Output File

 The first place to look is the output/error file for your job.
 See Checking the Job Output File for an example.
-The Job Output File will be in the directory from which you submitted your job.
+The job output file will be in the directory from which you submitted your job.
 Even if you directed output from your script/program to another location, there is still an output file with information about the job itself.
-By default, the output file is named <jobname>.o<jobID>.
-If you haven't joined the output and error files, then there may also be an error file <jobname>.o<jobID>.
+By default, the output file is named slurm-<jobID>.out and it contains both the standard output and error.
 You can use the cat command to print the contents to the terminal, or open the file in your preferred text editor.

-If you have an exit code of 0 but still think your job ended early or had a problem, there may have been an error in your program code/script.
+If you have an exit code of 0:0 and a COMPLETED state but still think your job ended early or had a problem, there may have been an error in your program code/script.
 Check any additional output and files you may have written from your code if there isn't additional information in the job output/error file.